nguyet33/my-password-maker.-/README.md

 - [Questions](#questions)

 ## Description:
 THe goal of this project is to create an appolication that will generate a strong password for users based upon the desirable requirement.
+Here I learn how to call function and build on top of code that was given to me.
+I was able to learn how to declare variables, create prompts for users input, then take those input and confirm with my checkpoint to then create a new desirable password.
+I learn how to use a for loop to create a randomization to my application.
+Ontop of that, I learned to to concat the user's choices to the variable that was declared previously.

 ## Installation:
-- Download and clone my repo through Github via https://github.com/nguyet33/Porfolio.React -OR you can launch the live application at :
+- Download and clone my repo through Github via https://github.com/nguyet33/my-password-maker.- -OR you can launch the live application at :

 ## Usage:
+Step 1: Open the application
+Step 2: Click on generate password
+Step 3: Answer all of the prompt to allow application to know how to create the password with the requirements of the users Step 4: Once all the prompt is answered, a strong and new password is generated in the box.

 ## License:
 MIT